 - Vodafone – Is one of the UK mobile network providers and as such offers pretty much anything you could think of, including SIMs, 'Big Value Bundles' (packs) and PAY handsets

 Frequently asked questions

-Is pay as you go cheaper than contract?
+How does EE pay as you go work?